gwu-libraries/sfm-ui/docs/data_dictionary.rst

 =========================================

 Social Feed Manager captures a variety of data from each platform.
-These data dictionaries give explanations for each selected and processed field in csv exports.
+These data dictionaries give explanations for each selected and processed field in exports.

+Note that these are subsets of the data that are collected for each post.
+The full data is available for export by selecting "Full JSON" as the export format or by exporting from the commandline.
+See :doc:`processing`.

 * `Twitter Dictionary`_
 * `Tumblr Dictionary`_
 * `Flickr Dictionary`_
+* `Weibo Dictionary`_

 ------------------
 Twitter Dictionary